 Apple Accidentally Confirms Unreleased Product That Helps Users Find Lost Items

-Apple Inc. (NASDAQ: AMZN) long-rumored productaccidentally confirmed called "AirTags"the existence of a long-rumored product called "AirTags" on Thursday.
+Apple Inc. (NASDAQ: AMZN) accidentally confirmed the existence of a long-rumored product called "AirTags" on Thursday.

 What Happened